Replication Security Best Practices

 If you use SSL to secure the connections between computers in a replication topology, specify a value of 1 or 2 for the -EncryptionLevel parameter of each replication agent (a value of 2 is recommended).
 A value of 1 specifies that encryption is used, but the agent does not verify that the SSL server certificate is signed by a trusted issuer; a value of 2 specifies that the certificate is verified.
 Agent parameters can be specified in agent profiles and on the command line.
 For more information, see:

 Run each replication agent under a different Windows account, and use Windows Authentication for all replication agent connections.
-For more information about specifying accounts, see Manage Logins and Passwords in Replication.
+For more information about specifying accounts, see Identity and access control for replication.

 Grant only the required permissions to each agent.
 For more information, see the "Permissions Required by Agents" section of Replication Agent Security Model.